-The finale of my most recent Northern California road trip was a grand one, indeed. it was such a good get that we had to add an extra day onto the trip and drive pretty far out of the way from San Francisco to Truckee and then all the way back home to SoCal on Wednesday night.
+The finale of my most recent Northern California road trip was a grand one, indeed.
+In fact, it was such a good get that we had to add an extra day onto the trip and drive pretty far out of the way from San Francisco to Truckee.
+Then, we drove all the way back home to SoCal on Wednesday night.
 It was well worth it, though.

 If you read my Olympic Club review, you will know that I put in quite a bit of effort to reach out to some of California’s top private clubs (more specifically, the best ones I hadn’t played yet) as possible options for my 1,000th course celebration.
 I sent out numerous emails without much luck.
-However, just after my round at Olympic Club was locked in, I got a friendly response from Lahontan Golf Club.
-They offered to have me out there and that a staff member would host me and a guest for rounds on the main course, as well as on their excellent 9-hole Par 3 Course.
+However, just after my round at The Olympic Club was locked in, I got a friendly response from Lahontan Golf Club.
+They offered to have me out there and that a staff member would host me and a guest for a round on the main course, as well as a loop around their excellent 9-hole Par 3 Course.

 It was an offer I could not refuse.
 Even though this would technically not be my 1,000th course with Olympic already lined up, I considered Lahontan my “1,000-B” course as another top-shelf addition to the whole trip celebrating this personal milestone.